Nahum 1:2-3 “God is jealous, and the Lord avenges;

 Ezekiel 38:23 “Thus I will magnify Myself and sanctify Myself, and I will be known in the eyes of many nations.
 Then they shall know that I am the Lord.”

-The defiance of the nations is a defiance against God.
-He attributes His name with the nation of Israel.
-Those who bless Israel, He blesses, those who curse Israel, He brings wrath upon them.
+The defiance of the nations is a defiance against God’s name.
+He associates His name with the nation of Israel.
+Those who bless Israel, He blesses but those who curse Israel, He will bring upon them the full measure of their defiance.

 Why is there such significance attributed to this tiny nation?